>>

 SELECT * FROM testrt;

-Joining a node to a cluster
+Joining a node to the cluster

 exit;